AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/INSTALLATION.md

 * Launch SpeakUp-BCI by running the following command: `python speakup_bci.py` If everything was installed correctly, you should see the SpeakUp-BCI user interface appear on your screen.

+## Troubleshooting

+If you encounter any issues while installing or running SpeakUp-BCI, please refer to the `SUPPORT.md` file for troubleshooting tips and resources.
+If you are still having trouble, please open an issue on the project's GitHub issue tracker with a detailed description of the issue and steps to reproduce it.